 Some of the factors to consider while choosing a theme are

 - SEO friendly.

 Which Is The Best Free WordPress Theme?

-And here’s a guide on how to pick a wordpress theme.
+And in case you need help with picking the right themes then here’s a guide on how to pick a wordpress theme.

 Be very sure about the theme you choose.
 Your website look is important but other factors are also worth noting.

 3- Not Creating Legal Pages For Blog.

 You should be blogging legally.